Picture Book Critiques

 Picture books are deceptively simple.
 They’re so short, it seems like you could jot one down in your sleep.
 But writing a well-crafted, marketable, picture book that captivates, enlightens, and entertains adults and young readers alike is tougher than it looks.
 Although the text is short, each one is a masterful blend of important story elements that make them fun, meaningful and memorable.

-A detailed letter that not only celebrates your story's strength's, but pinpoints and discusses important story elements that could be improved such as, the title, opening hook, character, conflict, story arc, kid-friendly underlying themes, satisfying endings, voice, rhyme, and picture book structure.
+A detailed letter that not only celebrates your story's strength's, but pinpoints and discusses important story elements that could be improved such as, the title, opening hook, character, conflict, story arc, kid-friendly underlying themes, satisfying endings, voice, rhythm, rhyme, read-aloud-ability, and picture book structure.

-Your edited manuscript where I'll make specific comments and suggestions about what to reconsider and revise to take your manuscript to the next level and make it shine.
+Your critiqued manuscript where I'll make specific edits, comments and suggestions about what to reconsider and revise to take your manuscript to the next level and make it shine.
 I'm happy to answer any follow-up questions.
 My fee for a picture book critique is $275.

 I’ve published over 100 books and 500 stories and articles for children that include picture books with major children's book publishers, such as HarperCollins, Houghton Mifflin, Henry Holt, and Bloomsbury.

 My books have received numerous awards and honors, including one of Amazon's Best Picture Book of 2013, NSTA/CBC Outstanding Science Trade Book for K-12, IWLA Book of the Year Award Recipient, a Bill Martin Jr Picture Book Award Nomination, a Charlotte Award Nomination, Cybils Awards Fiction Picture Book Finalist, Notable Social Studies Trade Books for Young People/NCSS/CBC, Smithsonian Notable Book for Children, One of Bank Street College's Best Books, Rhyme Revolution's Best Rhyming Picture Book of 2016, and a Scholastic Book Club Selection.